Think twice before buying something from Temu

 Temu hasn’t just racked up downloads – it has also earned a C+ rating from the Better Business Bureau and 964 complaints lodged against it.

 Some people complain they got something in the wrong size, then weren’t able to get an exchange.
-Another complains the package they received was torn and the goods inside were all damaged.
+Another complained the package they received was torn and the goods inside were all damaged.

 “Company advertised a $1 promo for a $20 product and then deleted that item from the cart and left the others,” reads another complaint.
 “After I told them, they made up many excuses and after I followed their instructions and proved all their excuses as lies, they just said they wouldn’t give me it for no reason.”